 - Staple the wrapping paper to the board

 - Cut the images of the tree in trunks and branches, make them smaller towards the end of the branches.
 This is quite elaborate but you can do it way in advance.
-Give students scissors and a laminated sheet and let them help you
+Give students scissors and a copy of the sheet and let them help you

 - Cut snakes from the coloured card.
 I used smaller bits of card and pasted them together.
 I cut them as I went, using a glue pistol to attach the eyes.
 Because they’re store-bought and half-round they needed to be attached firmly to prevent sticky fingers peeling them off

 - Cut small pieces of colourful paper for the spots on the snakeskin